 If you want stunning views of the Dee Valley, then this is the route for you.
 I’d class it as mildly strenuous because the first 4 miles or so means ascending and descending the undulating Llantsysilio range which is tough on the knees, and hard on the feet due to stoney ground.
 There are 4 (I think from memory) summit points and the path is clearly marked out among the heather.
 Signs advise you to stick to these paths to reduce erosion.
 Each summit provides you with panoramic stopping off points to rest and refuel.
 With boggy patches in places, I can imagine they get worse in the winter since this is moorland terrain.

 Once you’ve tackled the peaks, it’s mostly wandering across wide open fields, a few wobbly stiles, through woods filled with berries to eat along the way (seasonal) and then a gradual descend down from the hills (the woods section is steep here) with hobbit-like views of no, not the Shire, but Carrog (just as beautiful) home to an exceedingly good pub – The Grouse Inn ( great range of Vegan and Veggie meals.)
 A half-hour stop off here for a much-needed lemonade and we walked back to Corwen.

 Highlights: Meeting a visually impaired lady who had a zest for the outdoors and hiking the local hills.

 Funny moments: turning up with OS map 55 instead of 56.
-That my friends is me still learning about navigation.
+That my friend is me still learning about navigation.
 I did get to sit down with one of the walking leaders and go over his map, he kindly gave me a few pointers!

 Lows: only taking 1.5l of water for a 10 -mile hike and not eating breakfast!
 A banana and a packet of crips weren’t enough to sustain me.
 I do know better.